Towards Fast, Adaptive, and Hardware-Assisted User-Space Scheduling: Motivation

 Datacenter workloads have a wide variation in request processing times, especially at the microsecond level.
 Factors such as high load, imbalanced requests, low CPU processing speed due to interference, saturation, rate limiting, etc as well as high cache miss ratios due to skewed key distributions, and more, can cause high tail latencies in systems like Memcached~\cite{memcached}.

 Imbalanced request times can lead to head-of-line (HoL) blocking where short requests are blocked by longer ones, making adaptive scheduling policies necessary.
-The tail-optimal scheduling policy changes with the request service time distribution, and to get the best policy, we need to adapt to the workload.
-For example, in heavy-tailed workloads, it's better to have a c-FCFS (centralized first come first serve) scheduler with preemption than processor sharing (PS) but the throughput depends on the length of the time quantum.
-Too long a time quantum causes HoL, too short causes a decrease in CPU efficiency.
+The tail-optimal scheduling policy changes with the request service time distribution.
+To arrive at the best policy, we need to adapt to the workload.
+For example, in heavy-tailed workloads, c-FCFS (centralized first come first serve) scheduler with preemption is better than PS (processor sharing), while the throughput depends on the length of the time quantum.
+A time quantum that is too long causes HoL (Head of Line) issues, while one that is too short results in a decrease in CPU efficiency.

 Figure~\ref{fig:sens} illustrates the importance of adaptive preemptive scheduling policies.
-With two typical service time distributions running on 16 cores and different preemption quanta\footnote{ 0us time quantum means no preemption. }, lower preemption quanta give better tail latency in heavy tailed workloads (e.g. bimodal, until the time quantum becomes too small), wheras higher time quanta give better tail-latency for light tailed workloads such as exponential workloads.
+With two typical service time distributions running on 16 cores and different preemption quanta\footnote{ 0us time quantum means no preemption. }, lower preemption quanta give better tail latency in heavy-tailed workloads (e.g. bimodal, until the time quantum becomes too small), wheras higher time quanta give better tail-latency for light tailed workloads such as exponential workloads.
 The tail-optimal scheduling policy varies with the request service time distribution~\cite{Wierman2012}.

 While aggressive preemptive scheduling can help reduce tail latency in highly dispersive workloads, it's not always necessary under lower loads or lighter tailed workloads.

 Current scheduling primitives (including OS or user-level green threads) do not expose such decisions to users for the following fundamental reasons.
 First, due to semantic mismatch, user applications cannot dynamically adapt CPU resources.
 Second, user applications can delegate scheduling decisions to kernel, which are coarse grain and not scalable to emerging application requirements.